pr-triage/app/README.md

 # [PRTriage][prtriage] &middot; [![dep status Status][dep badge]][dep url] [![vulnerabilities status][vulnerabilities badge]][vulnerabilities url] [![licence management status][license management badge]][license management url]

-> GitHub App built with [Probot](https://github.com/probot/probot) that add an appropriate label depend on the PR's status.
+> GitHub App built with [Probot](https://github.com/probot/probot) that adds an appropriate label depending on the Pull Request's status.

 ## Motivation

-I spent the time to know Pull requests status during team development.
-As a team bigger, time becomes more increased.
+I spent so much time checking the status of pull requests during team development.
+As a team becomes bigger, the more time this takes.
-At first it was used internally but I noticed most of people have same problem so I published it as Open Source :sparkles:.
+At first, this action was used internally but I noticed many people have the same problem so I published it as Open Source :sparkles:.

 ## Installation